Are Coconuts Safe For Your Kid?

 - Helps children gain weight.
-LIVESTRONGsays canned coconut milk is very high in calories (445 calories per cup)
+A health website says canned coconut milk is very high in calories (445 calories per cup)

-- Builds muscle in children and helps them lost fat
+- Builds muscle in children and helps them lose fat

 - It is free from dairy, lactose, soy, nuts or grains, and is a good option for children allergic to dairy and nut or grain-based milk

-Fact 4: On the contrary, coconut water offers a number of health benefits.
-It can lower blood pressure, settle upset stomachs and is loaded with nutrients.
+- Fact 4: On the contrary, coconut water offers a number of health benefits.
+It can lower blood pressure, settle upset stomach and is loaded with nutrients.
 However, it should not be used as a replacement for water.

 Will you give your child a drink of coconut water instead of a soft drink the next time you're out in the sun?
 Let us know in the comments below.

 Written by Ashwin Dewan on 2 September 2017; updated on 19 June 2020